Chicago, October, 1991

 I nodded.
 “And Mario’s problems at the start need to connect somehow.
 Also, I think they wanted to ditch all the fantasy stuff from the last draft.
 Like, the talking book thing.”

-“It’s a talking plumbing manual,” Terry countered.
+“But now we’ve made it a talking plumbing manual,” Terry countered.
 “That makes it funny.”

 We heightened the stakes, making King Koopa’s evil plan a threat to our world, too.
 We added a Brooklyn nemesis for the brothers, a city engineer who has it in for them, and who turns out to be one of Koopa’s minions in disguise.
 We kept the talking plumbing manual.